seviet/landingpage/vsphere/PCF-NSX-Cookbook.md

 # Conclusion

-It should be noted that the NSX Edge Gateway does also support scenarios where Private RFC subnets & NAT are not utilized for ‘Deployment’ or ‘Infrastructure’ networks, and the guidance in this document can be modified to meet those scenarios.
+It should be noted that the NSX Edge Gateway also supports scenarios where Private RFC subnets & NAT are not utilized for ‘Deployment’ or ‘Infrastructure’ networks, and the guidance in this document can be modified to meet those scenarios.
 Additionally, the NSX Edge supports up to 10 Interfaces allowing for more Uplink options if necessary.

 This document is intended to present the reader with the fundamental configuration options of an NSX Edge with PCF.
 Its purpose is not to dictate the settings required on every deployment, but instead to empower the NSX Administrator with the ability to have a known good ‘base’ and apply specific security configurations as required.

-With respect to the Private RFC-1918 subnets for PCF Deployment networks.
-This architecture was chosen due to it popularity with customers, NSX Edge devices are capable of leveraging OSPF, BGP, & IS-IS to handle dynamic routing of customer and/or public L3 IP space.
+With respect to the Private RFC-1918 subnets for PCF Deployment networks: This architecture was chosen due to it popularity with customers, NSX Edge devices are capable of leveraging ECMP, OSPF, BGP, & IS-IS to handle dynamic routing of customer and/or public L3 IP space.
 That design is out of scope for this document, but is supported by VMware NSX & Pivotal PCF.